Honey in Coffee: The Hows and Whys

 So, in this era before sugars, honey was the sweetest thing anyone had ever tasted.
 Thus, it was considered a gift from the Gods.
-Most early civilisations had some myth centred on this delicious natural sweetener (1).
+Most early civilizations had some myth centered on this delicious natural sweetener (1).

 When people first added honey to coffee is impossible to determine.
 However, we know that the Egyptians were likely the first to try sweetening their coffee, sometime in the early 17th century (2).
 They also created the brewing method in which ground coffee, sugar, and water are brought to a boil, yielding a sweet and syrupy brew.
 This type of coffee remains popular throughout the Middle East.

 Early in coffee history, the naturally sweet and carefully cultivated arabica coffee beans we cherish now weren’t as prevalent.
 Instead, dark roasted robusta blends dominated.
 These naturally bitter brews, which are still prevalent in many European regions, benefited greatly from sugar, which tempered bitterness.
 At the time, refined white sugar was a luxury reserved only for the very wealthy, so it seems likely that honey would have been experimented with in this era — especially given the long history of adding honey to the tea.

 Today, we have both better quality coffee and many affordable sweeteners.
 However, modern fears of “processed” sugar have led to honey coming back into fashion.

 Most people considering having honey in coffee are doing so for the health benefits.
 So let’s take a look at how honey distinguishes itself from other sweeteners.
 Of course, if you’re really concerned about your sugar or Calorie intake, drinking black coffee is your healthiest option.